×

 Design BFA Major

 Following a second portfolio review, students accepted in the Design BFA Major begin their upper division classes.
 Students dive into a deeper exploration of specific design disciplines.
 The stakes are raised.
 The challenges elevated.
 And the pace quickens.
-Students learn the ins and outs of print and publication design, expressive typography, crafting packaging with shelf appeal, and building engaging interactive experiences.
+Students learn the ins and outs of print and publication design, expressive typography, motion design, crafting packaging with shelf appeal, and building engaging interactive experiences.
 Students are entrusted with more autonomy to begin making decisions about how best to approach each design challenge, and even more importantly, how to make a convincing argument for defending and justifying their visions.
 They find themselves working on projects that are highly self-directed, collaborative, and multidisciplinary.
 From workshops, to portfolio development, to advanced topics in design, students will be prepared for their next steps into an exciting career in design.

 Go to Admissions page →